Monster Cleaning Specialist Wanted

 “I got to take a leak.”

 “Fine.
 We’ll make a stop at the next exit.
-Speaking of bathroom breaks, fish, you should probably hit the can as well.
+Speaking of bathroom breaks, Fish, you should probably hit the can as well.
 Trust me, you’re not going to want to shit your pants.”

 I rolled my eyes, and opening my mouth, I decided to join in with the fun instead of getting angry.
 “Why?
 Don’t you want to make another bet?”